cmusso86/recalibratiNN/README.md

 x.
 Furthermore, the linear model overestimates de variance for lower values of x (all points fell within tha IC).
 On the other hand, for higher values, the model is under estimating the true variance.
 Thus, you cannot correctly quantify your uncertainty.
-This is an example of miscalibrated model.
+This is an example of a miscalibrated model.

 ``` r